geopython/eodm/docs/cli.md

 **Commands**:

 * `openeo`: Extract data from openEO results
+* `opensearch`: Extract features from a OpenSearch API
 * `stac-api`: Extract data from a STAC API
 * `stac-catalog`: Extract data from a STAC Catalog